-The drawers may be equipped with metal drawer guides.
+Metal drawer guides may be on all of the drawers throughout the unit.
 These guides provide a smooth opening and closing of the drawers.
 To open a drawer, lift up slightly and pull open.
-The way this mechanism works will prevent the drawers from unintended opening while traveling.
-The kitchen waste basket may be located on a pull out tray.
+This mechanism will prevent the drawers from unintended opening while traveling.

-All of the cabinetry can be easily cleaned with any commercial furniture cleaner or polish.
-As with any wood product, do not saturate these cabinets with water or any other liquid.
-Be sure to wipe up spills as they occur to avoid staining.
-On most floor plans, the "drawer" directly in front of the kitchen sink does not pull out, but rather flips down.
-This provides a storage tray.
+The cabinetry throughout the unit can be cleaned with commercial furniture cleaner or polish.
+As with any wood product, do not saturate the cabinets with water or any other liquid.
+Be certain to wipe up spills as they occur to avoid staining.